A BRIEF HISTORY OF DUBLIN, IRELAND

 By Tim Lambert

 Dublin was founded by the Vikings.
 They founded a new town on the south bank of the Liffey in 841.
 It was called Dubh Linn, which means black pool.
 The new town of Dublin was fortified with a ditch and an earth rampart with a wooden palisade on top.
 In the late 11th stone walls were built around Dublin.
 The Danes also erected an artificial hill where the men of Dublin met to make laws and discuss policy.

 In Viking Dublin living conditions were primitive.
 The houses were wooden huts with thatched roofs.
 None of them had chimneys or glass windows.
-In Dublin there were craftsmen like blacksmiths and carpenters, jewellers and leather workers.
+In Dublin there were craftsmen like blacksmiths and carpenters, jewelers and leather workers.
 Other craftsmen made things like combs from bone or deer antler.
 There was also a wool weaving industry.
 In Dublin there was also a slave trade.

 The Danes were slowly converted to Christianity and the first Bishop of Dublin was appointed in 1028.
 In his time the first Christchurch Cathedral was built.

 In the wars between Irishmen and Vikings the little town of Dublin was sacked several times.
 Yet each time it recovered.
 Dublin soon grew to be the largest and most important town in Ireland.
 It may have had a population of 4,000 in the 11th century.
 That seems very small to us but it was a large town by the standards of the time when settlements were very small.
 By the late 11th century there was a suburb of Dublin north of the Liffey.
 In those days the people of Dublin traded with the English towns of Chester and Bristol.

 DUBLIN IN THE MIDDLE AGES